rust-lang/reference/src/macros-by-example.md

 > ```

 r[macro.decl.scope.macro_use.prelude]
-When `macro_use` is used on an `extern crate` declaration in the crate root, it imports exported macros from that crate.
+Specifying `macro_use` on an `extern crate` declaration in the crate root imports exported macros from that crate.

 Macros imported this way are imported into the [`macro_use` prelude], not textually, which means that they can be shadowed by any other name.
 While macros imported by `macro_use` can be used before the import statement, in case of a conflict, the last macro imported wins.